rbvrs/bcftools_training/docs/exercise_cheat_sheet.md

 In the first query table, we provided an example where we narrowed down our query to only include variants, leaving out homozygote reference alleles.
 Below is a table to provide you with other options as well.
 This table can also be found on the [bcftools manual](https://samtools.github.io/bcftools/bcftools.html), so we simply highlight it here for convenience.

+For clarity, if you want to filter your data on genotype (`GT`), you can simply add the following to your bcftools command: `-i 'GT="alt"'` (or any of the other `GT` filters listed below).
+Note the usage of the various quotation mark types here.

 | Filter | Sample genotype |
 | ----------- | ----------- |